pdaleramirez/super-payment-adjuster/README.md

 # Super Payment Adjuster for Craft CMS 3.x

+Adds ability to adjust order amount based on the payment method selected.

 ## Features
 - Adds ability to adjust order amount based on the payment method selected.

 - The plugin allows you to add multiple adjustment for different payment gateways.